Stem

 Third act: I find a bush where I planted the bean.

 It was just a boat-shaped piece of squishy green matter when my friend Alice brought it to my studio, which I placed over soil in a ceramic cup and set by the window.
 I have been watering it, too.
 Now after a several months or longer, it suddenly appeared as if it transformed overnight from a bean to a bush.
 I attempt to trace back the time in my mind.
 What pops in to my head is like one of those time-lapsed films starting with soil that spits out a stem that curls itself open, spits out another stem and another, and craws up the air, swinging multiple heads left and right like a dinosaur character.
-That is not an educational film, it is science fiction!
+That is not an educational film, it is science fiction that is too realistic.

 I know other things grow by their own agenda, which always start small but only in retrospect: needs, worries, lists, motivations, friendships, interests, knowledge, skills, muscles.
 I also know that they can die, much easier at the end than I would initially think, if I just quit feeding them.